jacobmstein/cs1302-phased-list/README.md

 	   you should start to notice how many fewer fixes you're having to make to keep your code in valid style.

-1. Implement `BaseStringList` (Suggested Deadline: Thursday, Mar 11th):
+1. Implement `BaseStringList` (Suggested Deadline: Wednesday, Oct 13th):
    - [ ] Now that you have `ArrayStringList` and `LinkedStringList` working, it will likely be easier to understand how to write the other methods in `BaseStringList`.
 While writing each method, be sure to use the methods you implemented in the children.
 The beauty of having the abstract parent is that we only have to write